KavMurmur/murmurations/posts/realworldapplications.md

-# Possible Real World Application
+# Possible Real World Applications

 #### **1. Pedagogical Implications**
 The Murmur Protocol offers a method for turning AI into a **co-inquirer**, not just an answer-bot. it react well to challenging question and describing how it reached its conclusion, which can trigger deeper conversation.
 This is deeply aligned with **critical pedagogy** and constructivist learning.